circonus-labs/libmtev/docs-md/config/logging.md

 time called `<console_output>`.

 The "internal" log_stream is of type `memory` which uses an in-memory ring buffer to store recent log lines.
 We have a limit ot 10000 log lines and 1000000 bytes.
+It is also only active if the environment variable INMEM is set.

 The "logfile" log_stream is of type `file` and will auto-rotate files as they hit 10 million bytes and delete old log files as the cummulative space consumed